rosa-abf/rosa-build/apidocs/content/v1/platforms.md

 <%= json(:platform_data_response_example) %>

-## Platform list
+## List platforms

-This request will return you all needed data about platform into JSON format.

-### Url:

     GET /api/v1/platforms.json

 ### Parameters:

+type
-* `type`: filter platforms by type (main/personal).
+: _Optional_ filter platforms by type: `main` or `personal`.
 Also you can don't set the type to get all of the platforms

 ### Request examples: